The moment a child is born, the mother is also born.

-Chiropractic care during pregnancy can help to minimize the typical discomforts associated with this time of transformation as well as facilitating an optimal labor and delivery.
+Chiropractic care during pregnancy can help to minimize the typical discomforts associated with this time of transformation as well as facilitating optimal labor and delivery.
 Chiropractic care during pregnancy is gentle, safe and effective, and is endorsed by a prominent medical doctor: “It is our personal theory that chiropractic care in pregnancy can help to avoid or relieve back pain and also prepare your back and pelvic structures for the stresses of labor and birth.”
 (Martha Sears and William Sears, MD, 1997).

 Normal, physiological changes of pregnancy contribute to spinal stress in the mother-to-be.
 Hormonal changes include increased progesterone, estrogen, relaxin, prolactin, HCG, HCS, cortisol and aldosterone.
 Some of these hormones lead to ligamentous laxity and increased joint mobility which make the pregnant woman’s spine more unstable and prone to discomfort and injury.
 There are also important biomechanical changes that occur during pregnancy, including weight gain, increased breast size, change in the center of gravity, increased lumbar lordosis, and an increased load on the spine.

 Birth is one of the most traumatic processes our bodies ever go through.
 First the infant’s body is jammed in basically one position in the uterus for the last couple months of gestation, a condition referred to as ‘intra-uterine constraint’.
 This in and of itself can create massive imbalance and restriction in the body.
 Then the body must endure the extreme forces of birth.
-Whether the birth involves passing through the birth canal, or being pulled out through an incision of the uterus, there is an incredible amount of force placed on the delicate spine and cranium.
+Whether the birth involves passing through the birth canal, or being pulled out through an incision in the uterus, there is an incredible amount of force placed on the delicate spine and cranium.
 If interventions such as forceps or suction need to be used, the stress to the baby’s body increases.
 Intra-uterine constraint and birth trauma (which can happen even during a ‘normal’ or ‘routine’ birth) are major causes of spinal or cranial restrictions.

 We have extensive experience working with newborns with complaints including colic, nursing dysfunction, sleep disturbance, and torticollis (among others), as well as those whose parents want them to have a wellness check after birth.
 Our approach is extremely gentle and most newborns really enjoy their treatment.
 Having a treatment this early in life helps give them the best possible start.